-NOTE 5 - CASH AND CASH EQUIVALENTS, AND RESTRICTED CASH
+NOTE 4 - CASH, CASH EQUIVALENTS, AND RESTRICTED CASH

-For the purposes of the statements of cash flows, cash and cash equivalents include all cash on hand and in banks, which at times, may exceed federally insured limits.
+For the purposes of the statements of cash flows, cash, cash equivalents, and restricted cash include all cash on hand and in banks, which at times, may exceed federally insured limits.
 The School considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.
-The School has not experienced any losses in these accounts and does not believe it is exposed to any significant credit risk with respect to cash and cash equivalents.
+The School has not experienced any losses in these accounts and does not believe it is exposed to any significant credit risk with respect to cash, cash equivalents, and restricted cash.